-Meet my favorite couscous salad, featuring pearled couscous and colorful summertime produce.
+Meet my favorite couscous salad, featuring Israeli couscous and colorful summertime produce.
 This Mediterranean-style salad is light, refreshing, and overflowing with colorful rounds of thinly sliced raw zucchini and yellow squash.
 That’s right, raw squash!
 It’s so good.

 This salad is a simple, light summer dish full of vegetables, whole grains, chickpeas and feta.
 I came up with this recipe six years ago for Free People’s blog, and it’s become one of my mom’s go-to potluck dishes.
-So, I thought I’d update it to meet my 2019 standards.
+So, I thought I’d update it to meet my current standards.

 This salad is just the kind of meal I’m craving during this hot summer weather, and it would be perfect for your Fourth of July parties.
 If you’re looking for more Independence Day recipes, I’ve got you covered.
 I’ve listed a few of my other favorite salads below, too!

 Squash Preparation Tips

 Here’s the thing.
 Raw squash is quite tasty, totally underutilized, and a nice alternative to cucumber.
 The trick for this recipe is to slice the squash into very thin rounds, so it offers a tender, lightly crisp texture.

 There are a few different ways to accomplish this, starting with the easiest: